lanescher/BirdSDM/README.md

-Species Futures ReadMe
+README
 ================
-Last compiled on 20 February, 2024
+Last compiled on 22 February, 2024

 <!-- README.md is generated from README.RMD; knit at end -->

-This repository contains code associated with **Integrating unreliable data into species distribution models to improve occupancy predictions of avian species of concern** written by Fiona Lunt, C. Lane Scher, Riley O. Mummah, and David A.W.
+This repository contains code associated with **Integrating unreliable data into species distribution models to improve occupancy predictions of avian species of concern**

+Authors: Fiona Lunt, C. Lane Scher, Riley O. Mummah, and David A.W.
 Miller.

 The code and data are maintained by [Riley Mummah](mailto:%20rmummah@usgs.gov).

-All code was run using R version 4.2.1 and JAGS XXX
+All code was run using R version 4.2.1 and JAGS 4.3.1

 ### Repository Structure

 - `data/` contains all data used for fitting the models
 - `code/` contains all R functions and scripts to fit models.
 All code to run models are written separately by model and species in subfolder `spp-models/`.
+There is an additional README here to explain each script.
 - `models/` contains all JAGS models
 - `results/` contains summarized model output
 - `outputs/` contains the compiled figures and tables

-Each folder contains a FileDescription that outlines all files in the folder.

-This readme currently includes all parameter and function information.

 ### Model list